Despite reported upswings in the housing market, foreclosures continue to be a big problem for residents of the US.

 Step 1: Find Errors on the Credit Report Listing

-Once you have copies of your three reports in hand from Equifax, Experian, and TransUnion, look at each and every detail of the foreclosure entries.
+Once you have copies of your three credit reports in hand from Equifax, Experian, and TransUnion, look at each detail of the foreclosure entries.
 If any of that information is incorrect, you can dispute it.
 Check the foreclosure balance, any dates associated with the account, your account number, and the name of your lender.

 Another big mistake to avoid?